 Zowine didn't return messages on Tuesday.

-UPDATE April 27: Zowine never got back New Times, but Robert Johnson, a spokesman working on behalf of the company, sent the following statement:
+, but Robert Johnson, a spokesman working on behalf of the company, sent the following statement:

 "First, what has played out in court and was the subject of the jury verdict, the latest of many court decisions in this on-going dispute, amounts to nothing more than a business relationship gone sour.
 The legal back-and-forth is the result of two former friends fighting between themselves over issues involving their now-dissolved business partnership.

 "Second, please understand that the company and its operations are not affected by this ruling.
 Again, this battle is the business equivalent of a bitter divorce between two individuals.
 The company is doing fine and will continue to deliver quality services to its customers.